Hate Speech and Democratic Responsibility: Rights, Civility, and Dignity

 are hate speech laws supposed to protect people from being offended?
 I think not, and in this chapter I shall set out the basis of a distinction between undermining a person’s [or group’s] dignity and causing offense to that same individual [or group].
 It may seem a fine line to draw, but…I shall argue that offense, however deeply felt, is not a proper object of legislative concern.
 Dignity, on the other hand, is precisely what hate speech laws are designed to protect—not dignity in the sense of any particular level of honor or esteem (or self-concern), but in the sense of person’s [or group’s] basic entitlement to be regarded as a member [or members] of society in good standing, as someone whose membership of a minority group does not disqualify him or her [or them] from ordinary social interaction.
 That is what hate speech attacks, and that is what laws suppressing hate speech aim to protect.[1]

 The remaining half of his book is an argument for such restrictions.
-I find myself inclined to believe in America we need to have such laws if we are to successfully address racism [and, thus I would amend Waldron’s passage by adding ‘or group’ to each instance of ‘individual’, and would contend that hate speech encompassing groups is even more deserving of legal penalties].
+I find myself inclined to believe hat in the United States we need to have such laws if we are to successfully address racism [and, thus I would amend Waldron’s passage by adding ‘or group’ to each instance of ‘individual’, and would contend that hate speech encompassing groups is even more deserving of legal penalties].
 Though it is not clear how effective they have been in the short time they have been in effect in Europe, the current political climate in the United States seems to have torn the fabric of civility asunder.
 It seems as if too many of our fellow citizens do not even countenance the political equality of all citizens and don’t recognize the dignity of whole classes of citizens.

 In their Democracy and Disagreement: Why Moral Conflict Cannot Be Avoided In Politics, and What Should Be Done About It Amy Gutmann and Dennis Thompson maintain that making deliberative democracy work requires that each citizen must treat every other citizen reciprocally—that is as a political equal worthy of respect.
-When this attitude is present, each “side” in a disagreement can work deliberatively to address, and potentially resolve the issue.
+When this attitude is present, each “side” in a disagreement can work deliberatively to address, and potentially resolve issues.
 Even where this is not successful, it can yield understanding

 the principles of accommodation are based on a value that lies at the core of reciprocity and deliberation in a democracy—mutual respect.
 It is what makes possible cooperation on fair terms.
 Like toleration, mutual respect is a form of agreeing to disagree.
 But mutual respect demands more than toleration.
 It requires a favorable attitude toward, and constructive interaction with, the persons with whom one disagrees.
 It consists in an excellence of character that permits a democracy to flourish in the face of fundamental moral disagreement.
 This is a distinctively deliberative kind of character.
 It is the character of individuals who are morally committed, self-reflective about their commitments, discerning of the differences between respectable and merely tolerable differences of opinion, and open to the possibility of changing their minds or modifying their positions at some time in the future if they confront unanswerable objections to their present point of view.